Introduction to Agile Sprint Planning

 The product owner must prepare all the items related to the backlog before the meeting.
 He or she has to be a source for clarifying all significant features and giving satisfying answers to all the questions around the use case or acceptance criteria asked by the team members.
-Before appearing in the meeting proper guidelines are essential for preparation because the product owner needs not to describe every item tracked on the product backlog.
+Before appearing in the meeting, proper guidelines are essential for preparation because the product owner needs not describe every item tracked on the product backlog.

 The Team Members

 The team members chalk a plan regarding how many product backlog items they will be able to deliver within the time frame and what process they will follow.
-Designers, developers, test engineers – all the team members must participate actively for solid understanding so that they can assess the expectation level for working on the product and the priority areas to prepare for next sprint.
+Designers, developers, test engineers – all the team members must participate actively for solid understanding so that they can assess the expectation level for working on the product and the priority areas to prepare for the next sprint.